2014-JavaFS/david_jeske_p0/README.md

 -   [ ] register for an open and available class
 -   [ ] cancel my registration for a class (if within window)
 -   [ ] view the classes that I have registered for

+### Need to fix:

+- isFaculty header value/storing and retrieving it?